 (with Eugenio Miravete and Katja Seim)

-2. Rules versus Discretion in the International Protection of Intellectual Property
+3. Rules versus Discretion in the Protection of Intellectual Property

-3. The Gains from Coordinating National Patent Policies
+4. The Effects of Coordinating National Patent Policies

 (with Antoine Gervais)